 A facelift can help men and women to 'wind the clock back' by reversing the effects of gravity and the signs of ageing on the face and jowls as well as improving the contour of the neck.
 The ultimate aim is to rejuvenate the face.

-Some of the more common types of facelift performed here at The Westbourne Centre include:
+Some of the more common types of facelift that are performed here at The Westbourne Centre include:

 Ageing can cause the brow to droop giving the face an older and tired look and causing what is often referred to as the hood effect.
 Brow lift surgery is a simple procedure carried out to lift the area directly above the eye, opening up the eye area and making the face look younger.
 Whilst many patients choose to use anti-wrinkle injections as a temporary method of reversing this effect, brow lift surgery is permanent.